DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

 \subsubsection{Semantic Segmentation and Scene Reconstruction}

-The encoder further applies semantic segmentation to classify scene elements (e.g., walls, floors, furniture).
-Each class is mapped to frequency-dependent acoustic material properties \cite{van2014influence,ratnarajah2024listen2scene}, enriching the reconstructed geometry with absorption and reflection parameters.
-These semantic and geometric cues are integrated into a 3D scene model \cite{antani2012interactive}, enabling simulation of occlusion, reflections, and reverberation based on both structure and material characteristics.
+We further apply semantic segmentation to classify scene elements (e.g., walls, floors, furniture).
+Each class is mapped to frequency-dependent acoustic material properties \cite{van2014influence,ratnarajah2024listen2scene}, enriching the reconstructed geometry with absorption and reflections parameters.
+These semantic and geometric cues are integrated into a 3D scene model, enabling simulation of occlusion, reflections, and reverberation based on both structure and material characteristics \cite{antani2012interactive}.
 This ensures that environmental effects such as sound blocking, scattering, and decay are faithfully captured.
+We assign each semantic class a frequency-band absorption profile using a fixed material lookup table \cite{chen2022soundspaces}, and aggregate per-surface parameters onto the reconstructed 3DGS geometry.